harurakruthi23/singlePageApp1/README.md

 # singlePageApp1
 my info
-this is abt my personal information
+this is abt my personal informationss